tutte/urbackup-server-python-web-api-wrapper/README.md

 # urbackup-server-web-api-wrapper
-Python wrapper to access and control an UrBackup server
+Python2 wrapper to access and control an UrBackup server Based on the work of Martin Raiber

 ## Installation

 Install with:

-	pip3 install urbackup-server-web-api-wrapper
+	python setup.py install

 ## Usage